free5gc/free5gc.github.io/docs/blog/IntroduceKubernetesAndDeploymentfree5GConKubernetesWithHelm/main.md

 ```

 #### Start minikube
-Use use flannel as cni plugin to start minikue Flannel is a popular "Container Network Interface" (CNI) plugin used for networking in Kubernetes and other container orchestration platforms.
+Use flannel as cni plugin to start minikue.
+Flannel is a popular "Container Network Interface" (CNI) plugin used for networking in Kubernetes and other container orchestration platforms.
 It provides a simple and lightweight network fabric designed to facilitate communication between containers and pods in a distributed environment, such as a Kubernetes cluster.
 ```bat
 sudo usermod -aG docker $USER && newgrp docker minikube start --driver=docker --cpus=4 --memory=8g --disk-size=20g --cni=flannel